Virtual LSAT Proctor DVD

 Solving the LSAT Test-Day Score-Drop Paradox

 The aforementioned description of the frustrated LSAT taker is exactly what led to the creation of the SimuGator LSAT Proctor DVD.
-As co-founder Mike Wilkos, Esq. recalls:
+As co-founder Mike recalls:

 I took my first LSAT in the Philadelphia Convention Center.
 Labeling it a distracting environment would be an understatement—it was an open room of about 200 students.
 On top of that, the Convention Center staff was preparing for a concert that would take place that night, and there was constant noise in adjacent rooms that shattered my concentration.